JLSM02/SOC/README.md

 This repository aims to be a portfolio of my work during my Bachelor's Final Project in the Physics Degree.

--The .f90 file is a Fortran file, containig some subroutines which are the same physics simulation with different properties.
+-The .f90 file is a Fortran file, containig some subroutines which are the same physics simulation with different properties:

  	·standardsimulation: only stores data for size and time, it always use open boundary conditions.
 Faster